 Membership of BSODR offers many advantages and opportunities, these include:

-All meetings of the BSODR have an international flavour, but members of BSODR are also members of the IADR and have the opportunity to attend the annual IADR meeting at discount rates.
+All meetings of the BSODR have an international flavour, but members of BSODR are also members of the IADR and have the opportunity to attend the annual IADR meeting at discount rates (usually the discount amount is greater than the BSODR membership fee).
 More than 5000 dental researchers attend these meetings providing unrivalled opportunities to meet colleagues from other disciplines and other countries.
 This is an ideal networking opportunity to develop international research collaborations and even to seek job opportunities abroad.

 Links with industry